 Maybe he had thought that Ellen would stride about melodramatically, reciting incantations whilst thunder scurried across the sky.
 Instead she fished for his arm and then they were walking across the grove together, past the shields of mistletoe which hung above them in the trees.
 A large black dog was waiting for them on the other side.

-The dog was fluffy but sleek, one of those dogs which are as apparently weightless and as perfectly shaped as a single long feather.
+The dog was fluffy but sleek, one of those dogs that are as apparently weightless and as perfectly shaped as a single long feather.
 It seemed to greet the dampness of the jungle air with distaste, stepping very precisely over the oily mud underfoot.
 Through some nuance of its body language this dog appeared to convey that it really thought itself at home in deciduous forests, in warm days in autumn, when its shining black coat would harmonise with gorgeous swirls of red and golden leaves.

 “There is a young man called Marcin Podkowinski,” the dog said thickly.
 “Have you heard his name before?”